 This optional step will assist you in connecting with potential nearby customers, such as those searching for “internet service near me.”

-Step #5: If we stick with the Yes option, you need to write your full address.
+Step #5: If we stick with the Yes option, you must write your full address.

 Unless you do that, you will not be allowed to select on the map.